amospalla/ansible-timezone/README.md

 Sets a host timezone.

-Set the contents of /etc/timezone to the variable _timezone_.
+Set the contents of /etc/timezone to the variable _timezone_ (only Debian/Ubuntu).

 Makes a symbolic link of file /usr/share/zoneinfo/{{ timezone }} to /etc/localtime.